tensorlayer/TensorLayer/docs/user/installation.rst

 Installing TensorLayer
 ------------------------
-For TensorLayer 2.0, please refer to the steps mentioned above.
+For TensorLayer, please refer to the steps mentioned above.

-For TensorLayer 1.X, you can easily install Tensorlayer 1.X using pip in CMD：

 .. code-block:: bash